 It has been seen that developers today choose a microservice structure compared to a monolithic structure for their applications.
 To understand why?
 We must take a closer look into Message Queuing and the perks of using RabbitMQ as a message broker in a microservice architecture.
 This blog will discuss the correlation between a microservice system and message queue usage to answer the question: why should one use RabbitMQ in a microservice architecture?

 Let’s look at the main difference between monolith & microservices, Monolithic architecture is large, complex, and tightly coupled, with the entire functionality contained in a single system.
-This kind of architecture comes with several downsides, the first of which is that it is difficult to maintain.
-Making small changes to a monolith architecture may affect the whole system, which can cause a range of issues.
-Going for a microservice architecture instead solves this by separating functionality into standalone components.
-Which makes it easier to add, change, or remove functionality without affecting other parts of the architecture.
+Difficulty to maintain is one of the disadvantages of this architecture.
+Even small changes to a monolith architecture may affect the whole system, which can cause multiple issues.
+Microservice architecture solves this by separating functionality into standalone components and makes it easier to add, change, or remove functionality without making changes to other parts of the architecture.

 Most industries are looking to implement microservices architecture since it provides a more agile approach to software development and maintenance.
 For example; if an online shopping store suddenly fails to send out receipts via email.
-Maybe the process responsible for this task crashes, then it will not cause trouble in other parts of the system.
-Tasks/messages sent to the microservice “send email receipt” will simply be put on the queue until the microservice is back online, and the rest of the store can continue operating as usual the entire time.
+If the task responsible for sending out the receipts fails, it will not affect the other tasks.
+Tasks/messages sent to the microservice “send email receipt” will simply be put on the queue until the microservice is back online, and the rest of the store can continue operating as usual concurrently.

 In a microservice architecture, Cross dependencies are central to their mechanism such that no single service can perform without getting help from other services.
 To establish connection between these microservices different services are used: